+SMS

-SMS SMS messaging has already come a long way since the first text was sent, but it's still improving.
+SMS messaging has already come a long way since the first text was sent, but it's still improving.
 Today, Al-driven text can use natural language understanding (NLU) to communicate with customers using more conversational messages.

 Customers can text your virtual assistant using their own natural-language patterns, and your assistant can respond in kind-they can type freely and still be understood.
-That means they won't have to wait for your
+That means they won't have to wait for your agents to be available, but if human input is needed, the virtual assistant can transfer the conversation to a colleague in a seamless manner.

-With machine learning and Al capabilities, your assistant will become more accurate and confident over time, and it will be able to understand urgency and changes in context, much in the same way a human agent can.
+With machine learning and AI capabilities, your assistant will become more accurate and confident over time, and it will be able to understand urgency and changes in context, much in the same way a human agent can.